dexterlabora/json-magic/readme.md

 - tableify
 - vue-prism

-This project was intentionally built minimal (using CDNs), so that it could run in any environment and easily hacked.
+This project was intentionally built minimal using CDNs for a few components.